privateprep/coding-space-website/src/pages/programs/fall.md

 titleColor: "#264548"
 seo:
   title: Fall
-  seo_description: >
+  description: >
     Whether you’re joining us at one of our in-person locations or meeting up with classmates for virtual lessons, we’re looking forward to laughing, learning, and—of course, coding with you!
 heroImage:
   image: /img/tcs-header.png
   alt: Accessibility name